Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control

 \subsection{Reward function}

-The reward function tries to convey one fundamental goal --- balance --- while motivating cyclic movement patterns.
+The reward function tries to achieve one fundamental goal of balancing while keeping cyclic movement patterns.
 The balance goal seeks to keep the robot on its feet in all situations.
-The subgoal of performing cyclic movement patterns has the purpose of improving the human-like aspect of the behavior, according to the characterization given in Section \ref{sec:Intro}.
+The subgoal of performing cyclic movement patterns has the purpose of improving the human-like aspect of the behaviour.
 Specifically, it tries to reduce the neural network's influence (NNI) when there is no need to intervene.
-Both of these notions can be expressed through the following reward:

-where $\delta_i$ is the residual applied to the position of joint $i$, $J$ is the number of joints, and $S_i$ is the residual saturation value.
-It is important to note that the NNI component's objective is not to reduce the energy consumption or range of motion, since it is only applied to the residuals and not the hybrid controller's output.
+Both of these notions can be expressed through the following reward: where $\delta_i$ is the residual applied to joint position $i$, $J$ is the number of joints, and $S_i$ is the residual saturation value.
+It is important to note that the NNI component's goal is not to reduce energy consumption or range of motion, since it is only applied to the residuals and not the hybrid controller's output.